 Treatments for cardiac diseases

 First Aid for a person with heart problems

 Best ways to keep Heart Healthy

 Electro Cardio Graph (ECG) ECG is a simple painless test.
 It detects all the hearts electrical activity and records it.
 An ECG shows how fast hart beats and the rhythm of the heartbeats.
 It shows the strength of timing of electrical impulses passing through the heart parts.
 An ECG poses no risks.

 Best ways of healthy eating habits for heart

-Conclusion When one is diagnosed with heart disease; it's difficult to deal with it becomes stressful and upsets ones life.
-Making necessary changes in lifestyles makes a difference and leads to steady and speedy recovery.
-The advanced medical technologies in medication and surgeries has helped the patients to lead a happy and full life.
+Conclusion When one is diagnosed with heart disease; it's difficult to deal with it becomes stressful and upsets one's life.
+Making necessary changes in lifestyles makes a difference and leads to a steady and speedy recovery.
+The advanced medical technologies in medication and surgeries have helped the patients to lead a happy and full life.
 Be positive and be bold to face the situations.
 Consult the doctors/specialists before taking any measures or self medications.
 Check with your doctor regularly, seek advice and act accordingly.
 "Take care of your heart for a healthy living"

 For further reading on keeping body healthy

-2.How yoga benefits your body for healthy and happy living
+1.How yoga benefits your body for healthy and happy living